-Therefore, the surrogate has equal right to know about the intended parent’s details to ensure that the safety to work for them and emotional and financial support from intended parents require to pursue the surrogacy process.
+Therefore, the surrogate has an equal right to know about the intended parent’s details to ensure that the safety works for them, and emotional and financial support from the intended parents require to pursue the surrogacy process.

-However, every surrogacy agency has conducted screening for intended parents and the detailed profile has shown to prospective surrogates.
-Following are details of the surrogacy screening process of intended parents:
+However, every surrogacy agency has conducted screening for intended parents and the detailed profile has been shown to prospective surrogates.

 Assessment of application form and questionnaire

-Intended parents need to apply a surrogacy agency by filling a detailed application form along with providing family information, social history, and reasons for surrogacy process selection.
+Intended parents need to apply to a surrogacy agency by filling out a detailed application form along with providing family information, social history, and reasons for the surrogacy process selection.

-- Intended parent’s preference to pursue the type of surrogacy (traditional or gestational)
+- Intended parent’s preference to pursue the type of surrogacy (traditional or gestational).

-- Their estimated budget
+- Their estimated budget.

-- The requirement of gamete donor (egg donor, sperm donor or both)
+- The requirement of gamete donor (egg donor, sperm donor, or both).

-- Previous surrogacy experience (if any)
+- Previous surrogacy experience (if any).

-- Their concept of family building
+- Their concept of family building.

 - The surrogacy contract details along with segments of the payment amount to the surrogate (in case of commercial surrogacy) or other medical expense payment procedures.

-Most of the surrogacy agencies conduct background verification checking of intended parents to confirm a clear criminal background, child-abusing record registry, etc before starts any medical process.
+Most surrogacy agencies conduct background verification checking of intended parents to confirm a clear criminal background, child-abusing record registry, etc before starting any medical process.

-The application of intended parents will be rejected in case of a finding of any past controversial event, especially related to the child.
+The application of the intended parents will be rejected in case of a finding of any past controversial event, especially related to the child.

-Residential visits for assessment of the home is not a legal requirement, but some surrogacy agencies are conducted home visit by taking help from social workers.
+Residential visits for assessment of the home are not a legal requirement, but some surrogacy agencies are conducted home visits by taking help from social workers.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).